BryceMehring/TJ-Wriggle-solver/README.md

 ##Running the program:

- * The fist command line arguemnt must be set to a puzzle file which will be solved.
+ * The fist argument must be set to a puzzle file which will be solved.
+ * The second argument specifies the algorithm used:

+        0 - Greedy best-first graph search (default)
+        1 - Iterative deepening depth-first tree search 2 - Breadth-first tree search

  * To output the solution to a file, one must redirect it.
- * Example usage: ./tjw puzzle.txt > out.txt
+ * Example usage: ./tjw puzzle.txt 1 > out.txt
- * Optional Usage: the 2nd argument into the program specifies the algorithm used.
- * 0 - Iterative deepening depth-first tree search (default)
- * 1 - Breadth-first tree search